 Cynthia Basinet is a shared Nobel Peace Prize nominee and critically acclaimed singer, actress, activist, and innovator.
 Musically she is best known for her iconic rendition of “Santa Baby” - often miscredited to Marilyn Monroe - originally recorded by Eartha Kitt in 1953.
 The second track ‘The Christmas Song’ is another Christmas classic originally recorded by the Nat King Cole trio in 1946.

 Truthfully, we were browsing for X-mas tracks back in November when we came across "The Standard".
-Initially we planned to put the spotlight on this album before Christmas but then quickly realised that this album is much more than just another Chrismas carol.
+Initially, we planned to put the spotlight on this album before Christmas but then quickly realized that this album is much more than just another Christmas carol.
 So while you still might be in a festive mood we’d like to take the time to introduce the album to you now.